-Onions have been hard to date by archaeologists, but it’s generally thought that onions have been eaten since prehistoric times and have been cultivated for at least 5000 years.
+Onions have been hard to date by archaeologists, but it’s generally thought that they’ve been eaten since prehistoric times and have been cultivated for at least 5000 years.

 As well as being a valuable food crop, onions have been used in herbal medicines for many centuries.

-Slice an onion and place in a small bowl with a little sugar.
+“Slice an onion and place in a small bowl with a little sugar.
 Cover and leave overnight.
-The resulting liquid should be sipped first thing in the morning.
+The resulting liquid should be sipped first thing in the morning.”

 Onions have been proved to balance insulin levels, therefore reducing blood pressure.
 They are one of the few vegetables that can significantly reduce the risk of heart disease through lowering cholesterol and high blood pressure.

 Onions are also a good source of B vitamins, vitamin C and dietary fibre and there are only 40 calories in 100 grams (3.5 ounces) of onions.

 Garlic, leeks and chives are close relatives, botanically speaking, of onions.
 I found these sets on Amazon (UK).
 I haven’t grown red onions before but I might try these this year.

 “A mid-late maturing variety, Red Baron onions produce firm, globe-shaped bulbs with a beautiful, blood-red skin and red-rimmed flesh inside.

 When planted early, the bulbs can come out quite large.
 Their strong skins lend towards their excellent keeping abilities, and stored properly they should last you until it’s time to harvest your next crop.”